Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 UAB Stats and Trends

+- So far this season UAB has one win against the spread.

-- The Blazers have been underdogs by 3.5 points or more one time this season and have not covered the spread once.
+- The Blazers have yet to cover the spread this year when underdogs by 3.5 points or more.

-- The Blazers have five giveaways this season, while the Green Wave have five takeaways .
+- This season the Blazers have turned the ball over five times, while the Green Wave have forced 5 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.